 He is the co-founder of the award-winning anti-racist reading Hate Poetry.

-His first book "Taksim is Everywhere - The Gezi Movement and the Future of Turkey" was published in Edition Nautilus 2014 (extended edition April 2017).
+His first book 'Taksim ist Überall - Die Gezi-Bewegung und die Zukunft der Türkei' was published in Edition Nautilus 2014 (extended edition April 2017).

 On July 28th, 2019, the Constitutional Court of Turkey decided that his rights were violated.

 On October 10th, 2019 he launched his new book, 'Agentterrorist' on his imprisonment, revealing many details that outline the series of events that led to his imprisonment without a charge, as well as the adventurous release circumstances that fueled the defamation campaign that originally made him the scapegoat of a diplomatic crisis.